 - those to be measured subsequently at fair value (either through other comprehensive income, or through profit or loss), and - those measured at amortised cost.

-The classification depends or the entities business model for managing the financial assets and the contractual terms of the cash blows!
+The classification depends on the entity's business model for managing the financial assets and the contractual terms of the cash flows.